-While the number of passengers falling ill is small relative to the number of passengers who have no problem, it does happen.
+While the number of passengers falling ill is extremely small relative to the number of passengers who have no problem, it does happen.

-Of course with the health crisis that’s rocked the world, cruising has also been hard hit.
-While the number of cases tied to cruise lines is low compared to the headlines received, there were cases on ships, just as there were cases around the entire world.
+Now cruises have returned to sailing in large numbers, along with stringent new protocols surrounding testing, masking, and vaccines.
+Since then, the number of cases tied to cruise lines is low compared to the headlines received, but there have been cases at sea, just as there have been cases around the entire world.

 Below we cover the safety of cruising in three important areas: health risks, financial risks, and interruption risks.
 This should give you a better idea about if booking and sailing is right for you right now.

-Health Risks of Sailing
+Understanding Health Risks of Taking a Cruise

 That makes it difficult to say with certainty what is “safe.”
 After all, what one person might consider safe isn’t the same for everyone.